solidjs/solid/packages/solid/html/README.md

 4. All refs are callback form

-We can't do the compiled assigment trick so only the callback form is supported.
+We can't do the compiled assignment trick so only the callback form is supported.

 ```js
 let myEl;